Who Are Children in Immigrant Families?

 Generally, this term includes both first- and second-generation immigrant children.

 How many children are in immigrant families in the United States?

-One in four — or 18.2 million children are in immigrant families in the United States — in 2019, up from one in five in the early 2000s.
+One in four children — or 18.4 million kids — were in immigrant families in 2021, up from one in five in the early 2000s.

 What states have the largest share of children in immigrant families?